top of page

 6 min read

-From “Digger” to Dreamtime: Making First Words into a Bedtime Story Book
+How to Turn a Child’s First Word into a 32-Page Bedtime Story Picture Book

 Every parent remembers their child’s first word.
 Some say “Mum”, some say “Dad” – our son said “digger”.
 In this post I show how those early obsessions with diggers, fire engines and other machines can become the raw material for a bedtime story picture book.
 From emotional arcs and page plans to onomatopoeia and illustration, here’s how to turn one small word into a full 32-page goodnight story.